-India reports global record of 314K new coronavirus cases
+Low on beds, oxygen, India adds global high 314K virus cases

 He bought two “because the doctors can ask for another oxygen cylinder at any time,” he said, adding that he had to sell his wife’s jewelry to meet the cost.

 The main cremation ground at Lucknow, the state capital, received nearly 200 bodies on Sunday.
-Shekhar Chakraborty, 68, described the scene “The bodies were everywhere, they were being cremated on sidewalks meant for walking.
-I have never such a flow of dead bodies in my life,” he said.
+“The bodies were everywhere, they were being cremated on sidewalks meant for walking.
+I have never such a flow of dead bodies in my life,” said Shekhar Chakraborty, 68.

-In Kanpur, another city in Uttar Pradesh state, 35 new temporary platforms have been set up on Bithoor-Sidhnath Ghat stretch along Ganges River to cremate bodies.
+In Kanpur, also in Uttar Pradesh, 35 temporary platforms have been set up on Bithoor-Sidhnath Ghat along the Ganges River to cremate bodies.

 It also said that 75 railroad coaches in the Indian capital have been turned into hospitals providing an additional 1,200 beds for COVID-19 patients.

-The Times of India newspaper says that the previous highest daily case count of 307,581 was reported in the U.S. on Jan.
+The Times of India newspaper said that the previous highest daily case count of 307,581 was reported in the U.S. on Jan.
 8.

-Associated Press writers Krutika Pathi in New Delhi and Biswajeet Banerjee in Lucknow, India, contributed to the report.
+Associated Press writers Krutika Pathi in Bengaluru, India, and Biswajeet Banerjee in Lucknow, India, contributed to this report.